Never fear, for GeekOut Bristol Meet is here!

 I love a good story, but all good stories have a beginning, a middle and an end.
 Ours happens to have a prequel with our pre-meetup, however we’re going to have a night of gaming, as well as chatting about various novels and pieces of prose.

 Food & drink can NOT be brought in with you to the Old Market Tavern.
 If you are caught with food and drink on the premises, you will be asked to leave until you’ve disposed of your food or drink.

 There will be a food menu at Old Market Tavern in the evening!
-The food is very cheap and it’s absolutely delicious!
-Food is usually available from 6pm.
+The food is cheap and it’s delicious – usually available from 6pm.

 Final note: If you are asked for ID by the bar staff, we will not vouch for your age – You must provide ID.